Understanding the Negative Impacts of Drug Use and Addiction

 Suffering from drug addiction can be extremely difficult and isolating.
 Modern society treats addiction as a crime rather than a disease that needs to be treated.
-For many people, the road to recovery can seem long and difficult, particularly if you do not have a family member or friend to help you through the process.
-However, regardless of the views of society and the criminal justice system, long-term recovery from drug or alcohol addiction is completely achievable and is possible for anyone suffering from an addiction.
+The road to recovery can seem long and difficult for many people, particularly if you do not have a family member or friend to help you.
+However, regardless of the views of society and the criminal justice system, long-term recovery from drug or alcohol addiction is achievable and possible for anyone suffering from an addiction.

 Drug Abuse Treatment Programs

 For many people, overcoming a drug abuse problem can be made significantly easier with the help of a rehabilitation or drug abuse treatment program.
-There are many different types of rehabilitation programs that can help guide people through recovery, and you can choose one that is best suited to your situation.
+Many rehabilitation programs can help guide people through recovery, and you can choose one best suited to your situation.
 Some types of treatment programs include:

-- Residential treatment – Rehab programs are in-house treatment programs in which people enter for a specific period of time, or until they have completed the program and overcome their addiction.
+Residential treatment – Rehab programs are in-house treatment programs in which people enter for a specific period or until they have completed the program and overcome their addiction.

-- Outpatient programs – In contrast to residential treatment, outpatient programs offer daytime care for people suffering from addiction.
-Individuals can attend these programs every day for a few hours or a few times a week.
+Outpatient programs – Unlike residential treatment, outpatient programs offer daytime care for people suffering from addiction.
+Individuals can attend these programs daily for a few hours or a few times a week.

-If you are facing criminal charges because of your addiction to drugs, a lawyer can help petition the Judge to get your case heard in a drug court and get you sent to a rehabilitation program rather than prison.
-With court-ordered rehab, you will be required to attend until your sentence is complete and fulfill the requirements of the Judge’s order.
-This is, for many people, a much better option in a criminal case as it enables people to begin their road to recovery from addiction.
+Suppose you are facing criminal charges because of your addiction to drugs.
+In that case, a lawyer can help petition the Judge to get your case heard in a drug court and send you to a rehabilitation program rather than prison.
+With court-ordered rehab, you must attend until your sentence is complete and fulfill the requirements of the Judge’s order.
+For many people, this is a much better option in a criminal case as it enables people to begin their road to recovery from addiction.

-In addition to drug abuse treatment programs, there are many support groups available for people to share their experiences, learn from other drug users about their experiences, and receive encouragement from peers and mentors.
-Groups such as Alcoholics Anonymous enable those who suffer from addiction to share their experiences with other people who are, or have been, in the same situation.
-There are also many support groups for family members of those who suffer from an addiction such as Al-Anon Family Groups.
+In addition to drug abuse treatment programs, many support groups are available for people to share their experiences, learn from other drug users about their experiences, and receive encouragement from peers and mentors.
+Groups such as Alcoholics Anonymous enable those suffering from addiction to share their experiences with others who are or have been in the same situation.
+There are also many support groups for family members of those who suffer from an addiction, such as Al-Anon Family Groups.

 Contact a Lawyer From Hirsch Law Group Today!

 Addiction to drugs and alcohol can have serious negative effects on your life.
-In addition to the damage to your physical and mental health, addiction can cause significant behavioral changes, resulting in the breakdown of relationships and stability, and in many cases resulting in criminal activities.
-Society and the criminal justice system make it difficult for those suffering from addiction to feel like they are able to get help, and many people feel criminalized for their addiction.
+In addition to the damage to your physical and mental health, addiction can cause significant behavioral changes, resulting in the breakdown of relationships and stability and, in many cases, criminal activities.
+Society and the criminal justice system make it difficult for those suffering from addiction to feel like they can get help, and many people feel criminalized for their addiction.

-However, it is important to know that there are many ways in which you can turn your life around from a drug abuse problem, even if you are facing criminal charges for crimes related to drugs.
-At Hirsch Law Group, we understand the unique challenges faced by those who suffer from addiction.
+However, it is important to know that there are many ways to turn your life around from a drug abuse problem, even if you are facing criminal charges for drug-related crimes.
+At Hirsch Law Group, we understand the unique challenges those who suffer from addiction face.
 Our lawyers have seen firsthand how the criminal justice system treats those who suffer from an addiction unfairly, and we are dedicated to protecting the rights and the future of those accused of drug crimes.

-We want to help you in any way we can, whether it is defending your criminal charges, appealing your conviction, getting your record expunged, or guiding you toward recovery services.
+We want to help you in any way we can, whether defending your criminal charges, appealing your conviction, expunging your record, or guiding you toward recovery services.
 Our team of former prosecutors has been on the other side of the law, so we know how to ensure your rights are protected.